 Program Structure and Goals

-Individualized weight loss plans for MNPS participants will target a three- to six-month weight loss goal of least eight percent, enough to see clinically important effects.
+Individualized weight loss plans for MNPS participants will target a three- to six-month weight loss goal of at least eight percent, enough to see clinically important effects.
 The program will first educate groups of four to eight participants on the etiology and physiology of OA, debunk myths, and review guidelines for exercise, diet, weight management and sleep.

 Six to eight weeks of structured exercises follow the education component.
 “Changing the muscle quality is primary in improving OA symptoms.
 If we do that, we can impact the pro-inflammatory cycle that contributes to cartilage depletion and pain,” Greensweig said.